Center Point, AL Demographics

 A map of Center Point's Population by Race

-Of the 593 places in Alabama, Center Point is the 41st most populous.
+Center Point is ranked the 46th most populous place in Alabama, out of 594 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Center Point was ranked the 41st most populous place in the 2020 Census.

 Center Point's White Population